-We’ve just returned from an epic road trip around Ireland and Northern Ireland and have many photos and stories to share over the coming weeks.
-Our trip began and ended in Dublin, the capital and largest city of Ireland, so we thought that sharing a few photos from our time in Dublin would be a great place to start!
+We’ve returned from an epic road trip in Ireland and Northern Ireland and have many photos and stories to share over the coming weeks.
+Our trip began and ended in Dublin, the capital and largest city of Ireland, so we thought that sharing a few photos from our time in Dublin would be a great place to start.

 We spent 3 days in Dublin, but 1 of those days was spent battling a severe case of jet lag.
 Our boys did awesome on the 9 hour flight, but the 8 hour time difference between Vancouver and Dublin was quite challenging for them.
 And us.
 They were wide awake at 3:00 AM and had a tough time adjusting to Ireland time.